-This element comprises the planning, development and submission of a doctoral research thesis of approximately 80,000 words; this is an indicative number and the focus will be on the quality rather than the quantity.
+This element comprises the planning, development and submission of a doctoral research thesis of 60 - 80,000 words.
 This will draw on a major research investigation that you have carried out.
 It requires individual work under the supervision of a Director of Studies and second supervisor and critical feedback and oversight from an academic advisor.
 The PhD thesis will be expected to make a distinct and original contribution to the knowledge of the topic addressed.